 now why dont you put me back & let me hang out in my own self

-So this month I assume the role of Chair of the American Theatre Critics association, along with Frank Rizzo as Vice Chair and Robert Sokol as Secretary-Treasurer.
+So this month, I assume the role of Chair of the American Theatre Critics association, along with Frank Rizzo as Vice Chair.
 It takes a village to run an organization, and this kid who took decades to find her voice, and who took a circuitous route toward dramaturgy and criticism, now will try not to break things while leading conversations and spending most of her time listening to critics and theater journalists around the country.

 Edward Lear’s wisdom will lead me.
 I expect to ask to talk, listen to answers, and be prepared to laugh a lot along the way.